jlevy/og-equity-compensation/README.md

 🄳 **Vesting** is the process of gaining full legal rights to something.
-In the context of compensation, founders, executives, and employees typically gain rights to equity they are granted incrementally and subject to restrictions.
+In the context of compensation, founders, executives, and employees typically gain rights to their grant of equity incrementally over time, subject to restrictions.
-Because it often happens over time, people may refer to their shares or stock options vesting, or they may say that a person is vesting or vested.
+People may refer to their shares or stock options vesting, or may say that a person is vesting or has fully vested.

 🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule**.
 A person vests only while they work for the company.